-Explore the challenges and successes of transforming education and explore its role in a changing South Africa.
+Understand the challenges and successes of transforming education and explore its role in the rapidly changing social and political contexts of South Africa.

-- Develop a multidimensional and holistic understanding of education issues in South Africa.
+- Develop deep, multidimensional insights into education across South Africa.

-- Diverse and differing perspectives on education issues in South Africa
+- Diverse perspectives on education in urban and rural contexts

-- The legacy of apartheid in South Africa’s educational system and current challenges
+- Legacy of apartheid in the educational system and current challenges

 - South Africa’s political system, crime rate, and overall condition